Maximise the value of your data whilst reducing cost and complexity.

 To truly maximise the value of DataOps requires more than knowledge of DevOps and tooling; it requires a deep familiarity with data management, analytics and sector specific needs.
 That is what drives our interpretation of DataOps into these Six Pillars:

-Instrumentation: Instrument the data flow every step of the way using profiling, DQ and monitoring to create a clear view of data reliability and timeliness.
+Instrument: Instrument the data flow every step of the way using profiling, DQ and monitoring to create a clear view of data reliability and timeliness.
 Always present data quality information with actual data.

-Global metadata: Maintain clear business definitions and models; keep them connected to your data and up to date.
+Metadata: Maintain clear business definitions and models; keep them connected to your data and up to date.

-Collaborative Analytics: Make sure that data consumers can collaborate together along with IT and data owners.
+(Collaborative) Analytics: Make sure that data consumers can collaborate together along with IT and data owners.

-Governance: Meet quality, attestation and audit targets by applying proper version control and proper release management.
+Control: Meet quality, attestation and audit targets by applying proper version control and proper release management.
 Channel the output of instrumentation into strong exception handling and DQ processes.

 Back in 2008, a group of tried and tested software development practices combined with some new tooling that improved environment and release management were bundled together as DevOps.
 DevOps is the principal inspiration behind DataOps and generated the requirement for version control, release management, environment management and documentation.